JGoDC/GettingAndCleaningDataCourseProject/CodeBook.md

 	   set with the average of each variable for each activity and each subject.

 3. Actually crunching the numbers.

+   Comines the above steps into run_analysis.R

 ###Collection of the raw data